aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Resource `OwnerCapability`

-Capability that represents ownership and can be used to control the validator and the associated stake pool.
-Having this be separate from the signer for the account that the validator resources are hosted at allows modules to have control over a validator.
+Capability that represents ownership and can be used to control the validator and the associated stake pool.<br/> Having this be separate from the signer for the account that the validator resources are hosted at allows<br/> modules to have control over a validator.

 <pre><code>struct OwnerCapability has store, key<br/></code></pre>